trades-construction9 min read

 Speed Kills (Competition)

 Use a real local number and a tap-to-call link (tel:).
-In an emergency, every extra step kills conversions.
+In an emergency, every extra step can reduce inquiries.

 Build a Dedicated Emergency HVAC Landing Page

-A generic homepage won't rank or convert for emergency intent.
+A generic homepage may not satisfy emergency intent.
 Create a focused page like “24/7 Emergency Furnace Repair in [City]” with a clear promise, instant call action, and proof you can respond fast.

 Answer the Panic Questions Immediately